 which explain the positions of copyright holders.
 The websites of two advocacy groups that have opposed these suits are:

 Many types of files can be shared through P2P networks.
 Some P2P users have downloaded or made available child pornography or other illegal data.
-By this point in this discussion, you realize that sharing P2P files does not provide the anonymity that some believe.
+Contrary to what some Internet users believe, sharing files using P2P does not provide complete anonymity.
 You should be aware that storing some such files on your computer or trading them is a crime that can hold severe consequences.

 Security Risks – Viruses and Spyware